Preplanning after a loss: How do you want to be remembered?

 If you’re a very private person, the thought of a public funeral may set you on edge.
 If you prefer to preplan a quiet, family-oriented event, you may want to consider a funeral in your home.
 Home funerals have been gaining popularity in recent years.
 They allow your loved ones to host a family-directed funeral and to say goodbye privately.
 Some states have special laws regarding home funerals, so you’ll want to research and include your state’s regulations in your preplanning document.

-If you’d like to learn how Great Western Insurance Company’s Preneed Funeral insurance can help you fund your end-of-life plans, contact the Preneed regional manager in your state to connect you with a funeral home partner.
+If you’d like to learn how Wellabe’s Preneed Funeral insurance can help you fund your end-of-life plans, contact the Preneed regional manager in your state to connect you with a funeral home partner.

 Photo credit: iStock